CihanTopal/ED_Lib/README.md

 Instructions:

-You can detect edge segments with ED, EDPF and EDColor easily.
+You can detect edge segments with ED, EDPF and EDColor; and lines and circles with EDLines and EDCircles, easily.
-Then it is possible to feed that ED instance to EDLines or EDCircles to extract line segments, circles and ellipses.
+It is also possible to feed ED instances to EDLines or EDCircles to extract line segments, circles and ellipses without need to run edge segment detection again.
 In this way, redundant computation can be avoided.
 Results might slightly differ between using directly EDLines and ED + EDX (EDLines, EDCircles, etc.) because of the differences in default gradient operators and parameters in the algorithms.
 There are several usage scenarios in test.cpp.

 Disclaimer for Edge Drawing Library

 This software library is provided "as is" and "with all faults."
 Authors of this library make no warranties of any kind concerning the safety, suitability, lack of viruses, inaccuracies, typographical errors, or other harmful components of this software product.
 There are inherent dangers in the use of any software, and you are solely responsible for determining whether this software product is compatible with your equipment and other software installed on your equipment.
 You are also solely responsible for the protection of your equipment and backup of your data, and the authors of this software product will not be liable for any damages you may suffer in connection with using, modifying, or distributing this software product.
-By using this library in any work (commercial or scientific), you are implicitly presumed to have accepted all of the above statements, and accept to cite the following papers:
+By using this library in any work (commercial or scientific), you are implicitly presumed to have accepted all of the above statements, and accept to cite the aforementioned papers.